 This type is relevant when the AppExchange checks have been cleared for the majority of transaction limits.

-The Certified Managed Package is developed by ISV partners and installation is done from AppExchange with a unique namespace.
+ISV partners develop the Certified Managed Package, and installation is done from AppExchange with a unique namespace.

 Other details include: